 - Add a user name and password for this account and click Next.

-- You should see newly created account available in Other users section.
-Select it and click on Change account type button.
+- You should see the newly created account available in Other users section.
+Select it and click on the Change account type button.

 - Now switch to the newly created administrator account and try installing the application again.

 Alternatively, you can enable the hidden administrator account using the Command Prompt.
 To do that, follow these steps:

 - Press Windows Key + X shortcut and select Command Prompt (Admin) from the menu.